bZxNetwork/bzx.network_website/collections/_posts/2020-02-17-postmortem-ethdenver.markdown

 - The attacker swapped the 112 wBTC borrowed from Compound to 6871 ETH on Uniswap, resulting in a profit.
 - The flash loan of 10,000 ETH from dYdX was paid back from the proceeds.

 The total profit from this sequence of events was 1193 ETH, currently worth $298,250 @ $250/ETH.
+For a complete transaction-by-transaction analysis of the attack, we recommend reading the [latest Peckshield analysis](https://medium.com/@peckshield/bzx-hack-full-disclosure-with-detailed-profit-analysis-e6b1fa9b18fc).

 ## The Impact